sankalp1999/Competitive-Programming/README.md

 Codechef, Codeforces.

 **Currently, I am in the process of updating this repository and making major changes.**
  - [ ] Become active in sometime in solving CP style problems.
+ - [ ] Participate more in AtCoder contests.
+Check out the new tools about CF.
  - [ ] Add your thoughts and reflections on CP.
 Write about the ideas shared in the 3rd sem Data Structures repository.
  - [ ] Update README
  - [ ] Use this as primary repo to commit solutions.